-All original material on our site is offered for republication under the Creative Commons Attribution-NonCommercial-Share Alike 4.0 International (CC BY-NC-SA 4.0) license.
+All original material on our site is offered for republication under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) license.
 If you want additional restrictions on reuse of your submission, please make that clear at the outset with a statement of your terms for reuse.
 Restrictions on reuse may result in turning down a submission, as one of our goals in publishing original material is to get it disseminated as widely as possible through our network of friendly publishers.

 Please note that we avoid sponsorships, advertising, and other capitalist weapons.